sigmike/quadrature/README.md

 Or you can use the web server :

 Run the server with `ruby server.rb` and go to http://localhost:4567/.
-Click or browse, select your odt file and submit.
+Then select your odt file and submit.
 Your browser should display the mediawiki text to copy/paste.